 Inadequacy of Reform Measures to Date

 Japan introduced wholesale competition to its electricity sector in 1995 and retail competition in March 2000.
 Independent power producers (IPP’s) are allowed to sell their capacity to incumbent utilities in response to solicitations for capacity by the electric utilities.
-Additionally, consumers with a peak demand greater than 2MW who take electric service at 20kV or higher can choose their supplier.
+Additionally, consumers who take electric service at 20kV or higher can choose their supplier.
 These measures are intended to accelerate liberalization, lower energy costs to Japanese consumers, and improve Japan’s international competitiveness.

 However, electricity customers in Japan have yet to see any significant changes resulting from liberalization measures introduced to date.
 In Europe, industrial consumers have enjoyed large price reductions following market liberalization, most dramatically in Germany.
 Although Japanese utilities reduced their rates in October 2000, Japanese customers continue to pay extremely high electricity prices.
 Prices remain high because competition is not yet effective.
 Incumbents often appear unwilling to submit bids for new customers outside their service territories, and consequently, there is little sign of consumers actively switching to new suppliers.

 Another recent measure, the opening of the current “economic exchange system” to new entrants, is unlikely to have any significant impact even if properly implemented.
 Because each regional market is highly concentrated, incumbents do not fear competition for customers in their own territories, and therefore have little incentive to maximize exchange opportunities outside their regions.
 Even if incumbents sought to maximize such opportunities, exchanges would have little impact on competition due to the limited transmission capacity between regions.
-Furthermore, the exchange system does not permit firm transactions, and the requirement to own physical assets unnecessarily deters entry.
+Furthermore, the exchange system does not permit firm transactions, and the requirement to own or have access to physical assets unnecessarily deters entry.

 We understand that the Japanese government intends to promote competition in the electricity sector by enforcing non-discriminatory transmission access, investing in sufficient human resources to implement deregulation, expanding its Fair Trade Guidelines on Electricity Transactions, disclosing information on the development of transmission rates by utilities, assigning Japan Fair Trade Commission (JFTC) personnel to monitor and promote deregulation, and reviewing the results of this round of liberalization in three years.
 While we welcome these measures, we do not believe that they are sufficient to create a competitive market.
 Little competition can be expected until more profound reforms are adopted, including profound structural changes in the industry, and an active regulator with adequate powers to monitor and promote competition.